 We are grateful to receive an annual gift from the Hamilton Community Foundation Douglas J Clark Fund to support the work of the church.

-We are grateful to receive an annual gift from the Eva Porter Estate Fund to support the Melrose UCW and Mission and Service Fund.
+We are grateful to receive an annual gift from the Eva Porter Estate Fund to support the Melrose Mission and Service Fund.

 Views and opinions reflected on this site do not necessarily reflect the views and opinions of the organizations listed above.